Girişimcilik

 At least one weekly physical community touch (co-working, mastermind, coffee meet) + at least two weekly virtual co-working sessions (Focusmate, founder Discord) + at least one event/month (founder meetup, conference, launch).

-4. How does the home office create tax savings in Turkey?
+4. How does the home office create tax savings?

-As a sole proprietor: rent (with stop-tax if you rent), electricity, water, gas, internet — apply a fair business-use share (commonly 30–50%, validated with your accountant) — become deductible expense.
-Same for laptop, furniture, equipment depreciated over years.
-Net tax can fall by 15,000–50,000 TL/year.
+As a self-employed sole proprietor: a fair business-use share of rent, electricity, water, gas and internet (commonly 30–50%, validated with your accountant) becomes a deductible expense.
+Same for laptop, furniture and equipment, depreciated over years.
+Net tax can fall meaningfully each year (the exact amount depends on your jurisdiction and income).

 5. What does the solopreneur’s health routine require?

-Minimum 30 min of outdoor walking daily (vitamin D + cortisol regulation), 5 min standing every 90 min, ergonomic monitor at eye level, 8 glasses of water, private health insurance on top of BAĞ-KUR (8,000–25,000 TL/year).
+Minimum 30 min of outdoor walking daily (vitamin D + cortisol regulation), 5 min standing every 90 min, ergonomic monitor at eye level, 8 glasses of water, and solid private health insurance (since the self-employed carry their own cover).
 With bus factor 1, health = business continuity.

 6. What is the actual monthly cost of an AI co-founder stack?